 WINDSOR LOCKS, Conn.
-(WWLP) - The snow and freezing temperatures from Tuesday night's storm caused some back-ups at airports in the eastern half of the country.
-22News spent to morning at Bradley International Airport to see how travelers there were impacted.
+(WWLP) – The snow and freezing temperatures from Tuesday night’s storm caused some back-ups at airports in the eastern half of the country.
+22News spent the morning at Bradley International Airport to see how travelers there were impacted.

 “So I’m just happy to see her, I’m excited, just totally excited!”
 Dee Endress was in tears as she waited for her daughter’s arrival from her year long deployment.
 “Absolutely, I checked her flight patterns yesterday, I checked her flight patterns last night, I checked cancellations, I got texts from her, so I’m very thankful she’s coming in,” Endress said.